project-unisonOS/project-unisonos.github.io/docs/architecture/components/storage-and-persistence.md

 - Per-person and per-tenant scoping enforced at the API layer.
 - Secrets and sensitive fields are encrypted at rest.
 - Audit events are append-only from the API perspective to preserve provenance.

+Note: Redis is used elsewhere in the stack for caching/coordination, but it is not the primary durable store for storage service records.